Ovechkin scores 2 in final 7 minutes, Capitals beat Rangers - WTMJ

 “I have to continue to adjust, and I think the game is always adapting year to year,” Wilson said.
 “At the end of the day, it can’t happen.
 I can’t be missing seven games.
 I can’t be missing one game.
 I’ve got to be in the lineup.”

 Wilson was one of Washington’s best players all around this season before getting suspended, with seven goals and 10 assists for 17 points in 21 games.
-His teammates winning all seven games without him took some of the sting out of his absence, but Wilson is itching to get back into the action.
+Winning all seven games without him was nice, but coach Peter Laviolette said the Capitals miss Wilson’s presence.

-“I’s crunch time now,” Wilson said.
-“There’s 20-something games left.
-This is meaningful hockey, this is when we ramp everything up and I just want to hit the ground running and try and jump right back in where we left off.”
+“He brings so much to our team — just his energy, to have him in the room and on the bench with his size and his game and his physicality,” Laviolette said.
+“We’re certainly going to be happy to see him back.”

 SHESTERKIN SKATES